gurbyz/power-wheel-card/power-wheel-card/README.md

     - The sensor value should be of type *int* or *float*.
     - The sensor value should be positive.
     - The sensor could have an icon (optional) that will override the icon in the power-wheel-card.
 1. You need to have a working sensor for your grid power.
+Write down the entity id of this sensor.
 This is *YOUR_GRID_POWER_SENSOR* in the instructions below.
     - This sensor has the `unit_of_measurement` set up as the sensor for solar power.
     - The sensor value should be of type *int* or *float*.
     - The sensor value should be **negative** for **producing** power to the grid and **positive** for **consuming** power of the grid.